jpartlow/workstation/README.md

 ## Limitations

-Currently only written and tested for an Ubuntu host (18.04 specifically).
+Currently only written and tested for an Ubuntu host (18.04 specifically) and Centos 7.

 ## Development